Haji Ghulam Ali

-Haji Ghulam Ali (حاجی غلام علی) is a Pakistani politician and a member of Jamiat Ulema-e-Islam (F) who is currently serving as the 34th Governor of Khyber Pakhtunkhwa in office since 23 November 2022.
+Haji Ghulam Ali (حاجی غلام علی) is a Pakistani politician and a member of Jamiat Ulema-e-Islam (F) who served as 34th Governor of Khyber Pakhtunkhwa from 23 November 2022 to 4 May 2024.
 He has previously served as the Mayor of Peshawar for more than 3 years and as a member of the Senate from 2009 to 2015, for 6 years.

 Political career

 In March 2009 he was elected to the Senate of Pakistan on general seat as Jameet Ulema Islam (F) candidate.
-He is the chairperson of senate committee on Commerce and Textile Industry, and member: committee of States and Frontier Regions, Inter-Provincial Coordination and Parliamentary Affairs.
+He is the chairperson of the Senate Committee on Commerce and Textile Industry, and member: committee of States and frontier Regions, inter-provincial coordination, and parliamentary affairs.

 His son Fayaz Ali is Son In Law of Jamiat Ulema-e-Islam Leader Fazal-ur-Rehman (politician) while his other son Zubair Ali is Mayor Peshawar City.